 By now, most everyone has probably heard about the storms that ravaged the great state of Texas this past week.
-Of course, they’ve damaged more areas than that, but I currently live in North Fort Worth, which was particularly hit hard the other evening by some very unique, brutal waves of high winds, hail, and even a possible tornado.
+Of course, they’ve damaged a lot more areas, but I currently live in North Fort Worth, which was particularly hit hard by some very unique, brutal waves of high winds, hail, and even a possible tornado.

-When you live in Texas, you soon realize that this type of weather is not that unusual, especially in certain areas of the state, which match – and sometime kick off – angry thunderstorms that march straight into Arkansas, Louisiana, and sometimes bolt north into Oklahoma.
+When you live in Texas, you soon realize this type of weather is not that unusual, especially in certain areas of the state, and sometimes kick off angry thunderstorms that march straight into Arkansas, Louisiana, and sometimes bolt north into Oklahoma.
 All this can happen in a matter of hours; and – at times – without much warning.

-On the morning of April 28th.
-The day started out normal, it was full of sunshine and pleasant temperatures, with no peculiar or alarming weather broadcasts for the day.
-However, I did see where the National Weather Service, NWS, was mentioned earlier we had a particularly good chance for an evening shower.
+On the morning of April 28th, the day started out pretty normal. it was full of sunshine and pleasant temperatures, with no peculiar or alarming weather broadcasts for the day.
+However, I did see where the National Weather Service, NWS, mentioned earlier we had a particularly good chance for an evening shower.

-I went about my day and texted my daughter, Abby, to let her know she might want to keep in mind we could have a storm later on in the evening/ They are a family on the go, with three children – one being old enough to drive.
+I went about my day, texting my daughter, Abby, to let her know she might want to keep in mind we could have a storm later on in the evening.
+They are a family on the go, with three children – one being old enough to drive.

 Truthfully, I don’t think anyone takes me seriously in these situations, but I trudge forward and hope for the best.
 After retiring from Emergency Services some years ago and having lived in an area where we got yearly hurricanes – and tornados from them, I did take it seriously, very seriously.
 I’ve seen what a powerful storm can do, and I keep a healthy respect for each and every one of them.